Linker0505/Hydrometry-Monitoring/README.md

-# STM32
+# Water regime detection
-A repository containing all projects about STM32.
+A  tiny project about hydrometry monitoring.